OpenVPN/openvpn3-linux/README.md

 Logging happens via `openvpn3-service-logger`.
 If not started manually, it will automatically be started by the backend processes needing it.
-The default in that case is to send log data to syslog.
+The default configuration sends log data to syslog.
 This service can be started manually and must run as the `openvpn` user.
 If  being started as `root`, it will automatically switch to the `openvpn` user.
 See `openvpn3-service-logger --help` for more details.
 Unless `--syslog` or